Pseudo-extended Markov chain Monte Carlo: Sparse logistic regression plots

 where $c>0$ is a constant (for which we follow \citet{Piironen2017a} in choosing) and $C^{+}$ is a half-Cauchy distribution.
 To give an indication of how this prior behaves, when $\tau^2\lambda^2_j << c^2$, the coefficient $x_j$ is close to zero and the regularized horseshoe prior (above) approaches the original horseshoe \citep{Carvalho2010b}.
 Alternatively, when $\tau^2\lambda^2_j >> c^2$, the coefficient $x_j$ moves away from zero and the regularizing feature of this prior means that it approaches $\mathcal{N}(0,c^2)$.

 Figure \ref{fig:horseshoe-posteriors} gives the posterior density plots for a random subset of the model parameters for each dataset.
 We can see from these plots that the posteriors are mostly uni-modal with some posterior mass centered at zero.
 This is a common trait of horseshoe and similar priors for inducing sparsity, where the point-mass at zero indicates that the variable is turned-off (mass at zero), or contains some positive posterior mass elsewhere.
 We also note that, unlike the examples given in Sections \ref{sec:mixture-gaussians-1} and \ref{sec:boltzm-mach-relax}, the posterior modes are close together.
 For this reason, it is unsurprising that the HMC algorithm is able to accurately explore the posterior space, and as a result, produce accurate log-predictive estimates (as seen in Figure \ref{fig:logpred}).
+Additionally, see Figure \ref{fig:logpredProstate} for log-predictive results on the prostate dataset.